soumik-uxd/camel-recipes/ssh-sftp-copy/README.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=local -Dapp.sftp.input.sshkey="$SSH_KEY_IN" -Dapp.sftp.output.sshkey="$SSH_KEY_OUT"
 ```
 #### 4. Upload the files
-Once application is started the endpoint available at
+Once application is started the endpoint is available:
 - Either at `sftp:\\localhost:2221` and `sftp:\\localhost:2222` (in case 2 SFTP services are started).
 - Or at `sftp:\\localhost:2222` (in case 1 SFTP service is started locally or via `docker-compose`).